vorpus/docGhost/README.md

 ## Getting Started
 ### Installation

 It's easy to get started with docGhost!
 Just download the source here and add the following line to the `head` of your HTML document!
+Update `..path/to/` to your local docGhost.js.

 ```html
 <head>